-Your CPJE could be mostly community-based, or mostly hospital-based, or a combination of both.
-For this reason, it is best not to wait too long after taking the NAPLEX so that the material you studied for that exam will still be fresh.
+Your CPJE could be mostly community-based, mostly hospital-based, or a combination of both.
+It is best to take the CPJE soon after taking the NAPLEX, so that the material will still be fresh.

 Although “law” is a short area on the exam, there is only so much law information that can be tested, while drug therapy is a much larger area to tackle.
 Thus, law must be mastered.

 There are a few chapters in the RxPrep 2021 NAPLEX Course Book that may be especially important for the CPJE.
 They are "Compounding I: Basics,” "Compounding II: Equipment, Stability & Excipients,” “Compounding III: Documentation & Preparation,” "Medication Safety & Quality Improvement,” "HIV," "Immunizations," "Travelers,” “Learning IV Medications,” "Acute & Critical Care Medicine" and "Infectious Diseases I-IV.”
 However, all clinical topics are fair game.
 All the math you need to know for the CPJE is in the RxPrep 2021 NAPLEX Course Book as well.